maranomynet/es-in-css/README.md

 out of your way.

-Selector nesting, `//` comment support and autoprefixer features are automoatically provided by `postCSS`, but apart from that it's all pretty basic.
+Selector nesting, `//` comment support and autoprefixer features are automatically provided by `postCSS`, but apart from that it's all pretty basic.
 Just you composing CSS.

 For good developer experience, it'd be best to use VSCode with the